Dental cat food—The tooth, the whole tooth, and nothing but the tooth

 Dry cat food is also substantially cheaper and easier to serve, making it a convenient addition to your feline’s oral care routine.
 If you catch any early signs of tooth decay, such as bad breath or increased salivation, there’s a wide range of accessible dry cat food for teeth cleaning you can try.

-Keep in mind that some products, such as dental cat biscuits, are rich in carbohydrates and sugars and can be hard on the stomach if consumed in excessive amounts.
+Keep in mind that some products, such as dental cat biscuits, are rich in carbohydrates and sugar and can be hard on the stomach if consumed in excessive amounts.
 A balanced diet of canned food and dental biscuits is the ultimate combo when it comes to your kitty’s oral health!

 Not sure what the best dental food for cats is?